 It’s been a slow process, it’s day to day.
 Each day has its own sort of mini battles.
-Some days I wake up and I’m really good, other days I wake up I’m not so good but I have coping mechanisms now that I can use and put into place.
-When those days are really bad.
+Some days I wake up and I’m really good, other days I wake up I’m not so good.
+But I have coping mechanisms now that I can use and put into place when those days are really bad.
 I know that I can get through the day because of what I’ve learned.

-The people here make everything easy to understand.
+"The people here make everything easy to understand.
 Just easy to talk to.
 When you when you talk to the staff here you feel as if they’re invested in your recovery, they want you to get better."

 I draw everything from dragons to little cartoons depending on my mood and what it is I’m thinking about at the time.
-I think a lot of people here, when they do their drawings and their paintings, they’re expressing themselves and making their feelings, animated.
+I think a lot of people here, when they do their drawings and their paintings, they’re expressing themselves and making their feelings animated.
 For me, it’s a distraction.
 Sometimes I use it just simply to doodle, other times I use it to express what I’m feeling, what I’m thinking at the time.
 It’s also a good way of clearing your head as well.

 I feel better now because I’ve got strategies in place that I can use when I get too anxious or too stressed or I have a hard day.
 I know that through what I’ve learned here, I can put those things into place and they work.
 Then I feel better for it.
 I have a better understanding of what’s going on now.